BaniKaur-data/Advertising-Impact-on-Sales-/README.md

 - **OpenAI API** → Used for generating insights & explanations (API key handled securely with `os.environ` + `getpass`)

 ## ▶️ How to Run
-1. Open the notebook in Colab → [Click here to view in Colab](https://colab.research.google.com/drive/1V9Sci5-h1mJFI3wV6P300UvT9nGUU96S?usp=sharing)
+1. Open the notebook here → [Google Colab Notebook](https://colab.research.google.com/drive/1V9Sci5-h1mJFI3wV6P300UvT9nGUU96S?usp=sharing)
 2. Run all cells to reproduce results.
-3. Open the Power BI file (`.pbix`) or view the screenshot for visualization.
+3. Open the Power BI file (`.pbix`) or view the screenshot above for visualization.

 ---

-### 🔹 Project Summary
+### 🔹 Project Summary (for GitHub/LinkedIn)
 **“Built a regression model to analyze the impact of TV, Radio, and Newspaper ads on sales (R² = 0.90, RMSE = 1.78) and designed a Power BI dashboard to visualize insights.
 Used OpenAI API for code documentation & insights generation.”**